metahwi/metahwi/README.md

 - 💼 Product management / service planning for AR, XR, and AI education services in Seoul
 - 👨‍💻 Full-stack background from internships and university projects (web, data, 3D/interactive)
-- ☁️ Microsoft Azure Fundamentals – AZ-900
 - 🌐 Portfolio: <a href="https://metahwi.github.io/metahwi" target="_blank">metahwi.github.io/metahwi</a>
 - 🎮 Side projects in 3D web, functional games, and creative tools

-> Earlier projects live on my old NYU student GitHub.
+> Earlier projects live on my old NYU student GitHub tied to a university email.
 > This account is a curated set of current work and client projects.

 ---